1010101012101/log.txt/notes/cwg_training_note.md

 Business Tips:

-Build Relationships:
+- Build Relationships:
-	Identify Territory - Who are selling to?
+	- Identify Territory - Who are you selling to?
-	Priotize Opportunities (Manage your data)
+	- Priotize Opportunities (Manage your data)
-	Network (Socialize) AND Social Media.
-Use social media to promote stuff.
+	- Networking (Socialize) AND the Social Media.
+Productively use social media to promote stuff.

-Probe abnd Qualify - Have a good convincing power Present solution(s), when issues arise
+- Probe abnd Qualify - Have a good convincing power.
+- Present Solution(s) - Be actively involved in seeking and offering solutions when issues arise.
-Handle Objections - People are naturally skeptical and hostile, so be prepared to recieve negative responses Close the Sale
+- Handle Objections - People are naturally skeptical and hostile, so be prepared to recieve negative responses.
+- Close the Sale.

-Coordinate Resources - Be ready with necessary resources such as Internet connection Monitor Customer Satisfaction - Build bonds with customers Understand Buying Criteria - You must first gain a good understanding of the product Identify key initiatives
+- Coordinate Resources - Be ready with necessary resources such as Internet connection
+- Monitor Customer Satisfaction - Build bonds with customers
+- Understand Buying Criteria - You must first gain a good understanding of the product
+- Identify key initiatives
-Define Customer Value Metrics
+- Define Customer Value Metrics
-Maximize Account Revenue
+- Maximize Account Revenue

-A good Customer Service Relationship is essential Import tips:
+A good customer service relationship is essential

+Import tips:
- 	Have Confident Personality
+ 	- Have a Confident Personality
-	Have a Strong Product Knowledge
+	- Have a Strong Product Knowledge
-	Have Good Communication Skills
+	- Have Good Communication Skills
-	Effective after sales Expert
+	- Be an Effective After-Sales Expert
-	Effective monitoring of customer perceptions
+	- Effectively monitor customer perceptions

 Listen